Missxiaoguo/kubernetes-power-manager/README.md

     ```

     When a Pod that was associated with a `PowerWorkload` is deleted, the cores associated with that Pod will be removed from the corresponding `PowerWorkload`.
-    If that Pod was the last requesting the use of that PowerWorkload, the workload will be deleted.
     All cores removed from the PowerWorkload are added back to the Shared PowerWorkload for that Node and returned to the lower frequencies.